-This course focuses on developing key hand-working skills and provides students with the skills to design and craft jewellery items and 3D objects with an emphasis on the current trends in jewellery design and approaches to manufacture.
+Learning from the most highly qualified jewellery teaching professionals, you will gain the skills you need to design and craft jewellery items and 3D objects with an emphasis on current trends.
 Materials used include fine silver, sterling silver, copper, brass, found objects and semi-precious stones.

 You will learn the following techniques:

-- jewellery mechanisms including earring hooks, stud posts, clasps and catches, cufflinks, brooch fittings etc
+- Jewellery mechanisms including earring hooks, stud posts, clasps and catches, cufflinks and brooch fittings

 - Gold and Silversmiths Guild of Australia

 We also have connections with contemporary jewellery galleries in Melbourne, such as: